 The COVID-19 (Coronavirus) pandemic is creating challenges for the entire community.
-Many individuals, families, and small and large businesses have been impacted financially.
-If you’ve been affected by job loss or a decrease in wages, your business revenue has been affected or you’ve been forced to close, the Government’s recent financial relief measures may help.
+Many individuals, families, and businesses have been impacted financially.
+If you’ve been affected by job loss or a decrease in wages, your business revenue has been affected, or you’ve been forced to close, there are Government financial relief measures to help.

-With daily news updates and changes to policies, it’s not easy to know what financial support is available to you, and how you can access it.
+With changes to some initiatives, it’s not easy to know what financial support is still available, and how you can access it.
 Here’s an overview of some relief measures currently in place to help affected workers, businesses and the broader community.

 What financial relief is available for individuals?

-The Australian Government is providing financial relief to Australians to support them through COVID-19.
-This relief focuses on 3 main areas: income support payments, payments to support households and temporary early release of superannuation.
+The Australian Government is continuing to provide financial relief to Australians to support them through COVID-19.
+However, other relief measures are changing, finishing or have finished.
+This relief focuses on 3 main areas: income support payments, payments to support households and temporary early release of superannuation

 Income support payments

 The Government has continued the temporarily expanded eligibility to income support payments and established a time-limited Coronavirus supplement.
 This was initially paid at a rate of $550 per fortnight, however, as of 1 January 2021, it’s reduced to $150 per fortnight and will conclude on 31 March 2021.